mongodb/docs/source/includes/limitations-filtering.rst

 - If a filter includes a :ref:`view <views-landing-page>` but not the base collection, only the view is replicated.
 - You cannot specify system collections or system databases in a filter.
-- Operations that use the :pipeline:`$out` aggregation stage are only supported if the entire database is specified in the filter.
-You cannot limit the filter to a collection within the database.
-See:
+- To use the :pipeline:`$out` aggregation stage or the :dbcommand:`mapReduce` command (when set to create or replace a collection) with filtering, you must configure the filter to use the entire database.
+  You cannot limit the filter to collections within the database.

-  :ref:`c2c-filter-with-out`.
+  For more information, see :ref:`c2c-filter-with-out`.